jldugger/blog/content/Linux/osbridge-2012.md

 [Mozilla's Crash Reporting service][5], powered by [Socorro][4].
 A few of the projects the OSL hosts are desktop apps and collecting crash data might be a good engineering tool win for them.
-A lot of embedded hardware talks that would have been interesting, but not directly relevant to the interests of the OSL.
-Hopefully they'll be up as recordings.
+A lot of embedded hardware talks that would have been interesting, but not directly relevant to the needs of the OSL.
+Hopefully they'll be up as recordings soon.

-OSL was also well represented as well in the speaker's ranks: we ran five sessions during the main conference, and two during the Friday unconference.
+The OSL was also well represented as well in the speaker's ranks: we ran five sessions during the main conference, and two during the Friday unconference.
 I think next year it would be a good idea to encourage our students to participate as volunteers; getting them facetime with speakers and the